Phlebotomy – Entry Level

 Term one is a 90-hour course consisting of both classroom and lab work.
 Studies include blood collecting, handling, transporting, and processing blood specimens along with an introduction to laboratory information systems, anatomy, physiology of pertinent body systems, pathologic conditions, lab equipment use/care, safety precautions, HIPAA, and monitoring quality control.

 Term two consists of a 100-hour clinical rotation in a hospital or clinic setting where the student must complete a minimum of 100 successful, supervised blood draws.
 Students perform blood draws and assist in performing routine clinical laboratory tests under the supervision of a pathologist, medical technologist or physician.
 Once a student successfully completes their clinical rotation, they are prepared and eligible for the national certification exam through the American Society for Clinical Pathologists.
 Holding the national certificate greatly enhances employability in the field.

 Be aware that the hospital where you are placed for your clinical practicum may require a drug screen test for which you are financially responsible.
 Also, there are situations where the hospital may require a more thorough background check in addition to the one PCC requires.
 This potential cost will be the student's responsibility, as well.

-Payment: Payment of registration cost is due at the time of registration or students may set up a payment plan with the PCC business office.
-For Information in regards to payment plan, please visit PCC Payment Plans.
-Or, call the business office at 971-722-8888, Option #2
+$2,998, including supplies but not books.
+Tuition is due at the time of registration.
+If necessary, students may set up a payment plan with the PCC Business Office.
+For Information regarding payment plans, please visit PCC Payment Plans.
+Or, call their office at 971-722-8888, option #2.

 Is It Right for You?